Xilinx/PYNQ/docs/source/2_getting_started.rst

  * Switch on ZYBO and verify that the status LEDs indicate successful boot-up

-* **3. Open a web browser and connect to Pynq web portal**
+3. **Open a web browser and connect to Pynq Jupyter Notebooks web portal**

  * Using a web browser, open the address  `http://pynq:9090 <http://pynq:9090>`_

-If you can't connect to the board, see the [Frequently asked questions](10.-FAQs.html)
+If you can't connect to the board, see the `Frequently asked questions <13_faqs.html>`_

-* **4. Familiarize yourself with Jupyter dashboard and notebooks**
+4. **Familiarize yourself with Jupyter dashboard and notebooks**

- * From the Jupyter dashboard, explore the *Getting Started* Notebook(s) to learn more about Pynq and how to use the overlays provided to control the peripherals on the Zybo itself as well as other peripherals that can be attached to it.
+ * From the Jupyter dashboard, explore the *Getting Started* and *Example* Notebooks to learn more about Pynq and how to use the overlays provided to control the peripherals on the Zybo itself as well as other peripherals that can be attached to it.